radicle-unofficial/proposals/LBP.md

 This distribution would help the project by putting more votes into the hands of individual community members for helping radicle being more decentralized.

-As the first proposal not drafted by the core team, this proposal would encourage more community members joining the governance of radicle.
+As the first proposal not drafted by the core team, this proposal could be a template for more community driven proposals, and it would encourage more community members joining the governance of radicle.

 The amount of this distrubution depends on the UNIX timestamp of the first commit of [OSCOIN][oc], the date, the dream starts, for regarding and respecting the perseverance of the Radicle Team.